Page Title

 Genetic TherapyEnrolling

-Study to evaluate KB407 in adults with cystic fibrosis , protocol number Krystal Bio KB407-02This study will evaluate safety and tolerability of ascending doses of nebulized KB407, a gene therapy intended to deliver a new, correct copy of the CFTR gene (DNA) to cells in adults with cystic fibrosis.
+Study of ARCT-032 in adults with cystic fibrosis who are not on CFTR modulator therapy. , protocol number Arcturus ARCT-032-02 Cohort 4This study will test the safety, tolerability and effectiveness of ARCT-032, a nebulized therapy intended to deliver a new, correct copy of CFTR messenger RNA (mRNA) to cells.

 -